Mitchell H. Finer, Ph.D.

 Dr. Mozayeni received his B.S. in neuroscience from Brown University, his M.D. from the University of Virginia School of Medicine and his MBA from the Kellogg Graduate School of Management at Northwestern University.
 He is a licensed physician, and a Fellow of the Academy of Wilderness Medicine.

-Senior Director, CMC Operations
+VICE PRESIDENT, CMC Operations

 Most recently, Michael was the Sr. Director of Technical Operations and head of Cellular Process Development and Manufacturing Operations at bluebird bio.
 Michael established and was responsible for internal and external cellular process development and analytics, cGMP manufacturing operations, CMC regulatory strategy, cellular procurement, and process characterization and validation activities.
 For over four years, Michael and his team successfully completed the development, scale-up, characterization, technology transfer and manufacturing of drug product for all lentiviral vector-based autologous hematopoietic stem cell and CAR T cell programs.